 At first glance, BackBlaze’s backup and restore capabilities are pretty much the same as many of its competitors in the market.
-Upon closer inspection however, there are several features that distinguishes the service from its counterparts and these are what I hope to explain in detail later on.
+Upon closer inspection, however, there are several features that distinguish the service from its counterparts and these are what I hope to explain in detail later on.

 Signing Up for BackBlaze